 The diagram above is quite complex.
-If applied to the whole set of AIXM classes, it might undermined the readability of the UML diagrams.
-Therefore, the Design Team has decided to provide a simplified UML model, without visible inheritance of all features from the abstract AIXMFeature and without visible SomeFeatureTimeSlice classes.
+If applied to the whole set of AIXM classes, it might undermine the readability of the UML diagrams, as a separate "TimeSlice" class and the necessary associations would have to be added for each <<feature>> class.
+Therefore, the Design Team has decided to provide a simplified AIXM UML model, without visible inheritance of all features from the abstract AIXMFeature and without visible SomeFeatureTimeSlice classes.
 However, the split and into SomeFeatureTimeSlice classes is assumed to exist, when converting from the UML model to the XML Schema of AIXM.